gyulanemeth/bluefox.email/posts/why-gmail-flags-shortened-links-as-suspicious.md

 ---
-title: Why Gmail Flags Shortened Links as Suspicious
+title: Why Shortened Links Send Your Emails to Spam
 description: Learn why Gmail treats shortened URLs like youtu.be and bit.ly as higher-risk in emails, and how using full, canonical links can improve deliverability.
-thumbnail: /assets/articles/why-gmail-flags-shortened-links-share.webp
+thumbnail: /assets/articles/why-shortened-links-send-your-emails-to-spam.webp

 layout: post
 category: articles